The offence of blasphemy is likely to be dropped from the Irish Constitution after recommendations from a Dail committee.

 The creators of the Father Ted television series have denounced Ireland's proposed blasphemy laws as insanity and pledged to support a campaign to repeal them.

-gay'?
+'Jesus is gay'?
 Or can we ask, 'Is God in a biscuit?
 Could he tell us what it means?
 It is just insanity.
 After all, there are things contained in the holy books of one religion that are blasphemy to another religion.
-The logic behind this comes from Alice in
+The logic behind this comes

 This is what the Dáil has imposed on their citizens: